cryville/Cryville.Common/README.md

 [普通话（简体）](README_cmn-hans.md)

 # Cryville.Common
 This is a repository for storing commonly used classes in our projects.
-These classes do not necessarily have relationship with each other and therefore it is NOT RECOMMENDED to build a library directly with all the code from this repository.
-Instead, pick what you need and simply copy them into your own project.
+Please go into the subfolders to see detailed information.

 Some classes MAY be incomplete and no warranty is guaranteed.